 At Riverside, I enjoy teaching riders of all ages, skills and aspirations.
 I am very excited to be a part of the Riverside team alongside some great instructors!

 Raised in Richmond just minutes from Riverside, I started riding at 4 years old.
-Believing in the value of lifelong learning and growth, I continue to take advanced training lessons, teach, and participate in competitions.
+Believing in the value of lifelong learning, I continue to take advanced training and participate in competitions.
 I have proudly competed as a member of the Riverside show team at all the major competition venues across the lower mainland.

 Having been at Riverside for many years I have built a strong bond with my colleagues, fellow riders, and especially my students.
 I seek to challenge my students at their own pace that is also fun and relaxing.
 It is very important for me that all my riders, both children and adults, develop a solid foundation in their skills as an equestrian.